 Meet The Founder

-The Animal Justice League of America was founded by Shane Rudman, a successful entrepreneur and businessman who calls the Kansas City area home.
-At 29, The Association of Collegiate Entrepreneurs named Shane one of the top 10 entrepreneurs in North America under the age of 30.
-Shane has served on many boards of both successful for profit and nonprofit organizations.
+Animal Justice League of America was founded by Shane Rudman, a successful entrepreneur and businessman living in the Kansas City area.
+At 29, Shane was named one of the top 10 entrepreneurs in North America under the age of 30 by The Association of Collegiate Entrepreneurs.
+Shane has served on many boards of both successful for-profit and nonprofit organizations.